 5. Reinforcing Your Sales Team’s Strength

-To reinforce the strength of your sales team, you should first look into the performance of your product or service and how they can be improved.
+To reinforce the strength of your sales team, you should first look into the performance of your product or service and how it can be improved.
 This will give your sales team a good starting point for increasing sales productivity.

 This should be established by studying the market and what your competitors have to offer.
 If you talk to prospects and identify a missing piece, it would be a potential key selling benefit.

-One who can pinpoint a problem, the process of solving it, the right audience and the appropriate pricing.
+One who can pinpoint a problem, the process of solving it, the right audience, and the appropriate pricing.
 This would simplify your marketing and sales process onward.

-6. Training Them with the Right Follow-up
+6. Training On the Right Follow-up

 Assuming that we’ve exchanged at least a couple of emails and they went silent, we are quite comfortable following up multiple times because:

 - They have explicitly conveyed interest in talking to us.

 - It is a business relationship opportunity that could be mutually beneficial.